Non-orthogonal Spin-Momentum Locking: The Theory of Interacting Spin

 The Eq.(\ref{linear_spect}) is clearly insufficient to describe all strongly spin-orbit coupled surfaces and additional terms may be present due to the symmetries.
 For instance, the cubic Dresselhaus SOC is present in the absence of inversion symmetry in ordinary semiconductors\cite{winkler2003spin}.
 Its realization in $Bi_2X_3$ type strong topological insulators results in the hexagonal warped Fermi surfaces but the OSML is still respected\cite{PhysRevLett.103.266801}.

+In few other cases, the anisotropy may persist down to the $\Gamma$ point\cite{PhysRevB.84.195425}.
 Note that, NOSML is ideally an isotropic effect and anisotropic warping in the band structure may hinder its observation.
-Therefore, we ignore the warping anisotropy and examine symmetry allowed Hamiltonians in the study of the NOSML state.
+Therefore, we ignore the anisotropy and examine rotational symmetry allowed Hamiltonians in the study of the NOSML state.
 The minimal Hamiltonian which can yield a NOSML state is\cite{winkler2003spin,bir1974symmetry,voon2009k} \be {\cal H}_1=\gamma \, {\bs k}.{\bs \sigma}~. \lb{IS_broken} \ee This Hamiltonian is known to be present in the Kane model between the $\Gamma_{7c}$ and $\Gamma_{6c}$ bands of zinc-blende structures\cite{PhysRevB.44.9048,winkler2003spin,PhysRevB.91.165435}.
 The total Hamiltonian ${\cal H}_0+{\cal H}_1$ is equivalent to ${\cal H}_0$ by a complex rotation of the spin-orbit constant, and effective spin-orbit coupling is defined as ${\bs g}_{\bs k}=g_0 \,\hat{\bs z}\times {\bs k}+\gamma \bs k$.
 The energy spectrum is linear and spin-momentum pair is locked non-orthogonally at $\Phi_0=\pm (\pi/2 + tan^{-1} \gamma/g_0)$ with the $\pm$ describing the upper and the lower Dirac cones.
 While, Eq.(\ref{IS_broken}) can easily accommodate a non-orthogonal state of the spin and momentum in zinc-blende structures\cite{PhysRevB.91.165435}, it is not applicable when the inversion symmetry holds since that requires $\gamma=0$.
 This prompts us to think that the NOSML in inversion symmetric systems may have its origin fundamentally beyond the class of symmetry allowed single particle Hamiltonians.

 Here we demonstrate that, the impurities in the real materials may provide a striking clue for the general source of the NOSML.
 It is known that the electron-impurity interaction, combined with the strong SOC, gives rise to the spin-orbit scattering in addition to the scalar scattering channels, which then leads to a number of observable transport phenomena.
 These are linearly dependent on the spin-orbit scattering strength\cite{ma10070807} such as corrections in the momentum and spin relaxation, spin-dependent diffusion, weak localization/antilocalization\cite{dyakonov2017spin} and anomalous spin-texture\cite{Bhattacharyya2019}.
 The spin-orbit scattering between the impurity and the electron bands also provides a platform for NOSML and this is the main focus of this work.